NVIDIA/aistore/dsort/README.md

 phase is currently running, how much time has been spent on each phase, etc.
 There are many metrics (numbers and stats) recorded for each of the phases.

-## Playground

-To easily use the dSort capabilities, we have created a bunch of scripts which will help user to understand dSort a little bit better and to showcase some uses dSort.

-All scripts can be found [here](playground/README.md).
-Have fun :)

 ## Metrics

 DSort allows users to fetch the statistics of a given job (either